co119/Standards/processes/estimating/README.md

 The following are the goals for the REC/RAO team:

 * Costing received by 3 p.m.
 Monday-Thursday will be turned around the same day with the exception of special circumstances.
 Costing received after 3 p.m.
 Monday-Thursday will be turned around by the end of the business next day.
 In the case of special circumstances, a new due date will be agreed upon by the requestor and the estimator.
 * Costing received by noon Friday will be turned around the same day with the exception of special circumstance.
-Costing received after 3 p.m.
-Friday will be turned around by the end of the business next day.
+Costing received after noon on Friday will be turned around by the end of the business next day.
 In the case of special circumstances, a new due date will be agreed upon by the requestor and the estimator.

 ### Addendum: 1X Estimating